Azure-Samples/ms-identity-ca-auth-context/README.md

 ## Overview

-This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain high-privileged and sensitive operations in a Web API.
+This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain high-privileged and sensitive operations in a [protected Web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview).

 ## Scenario

-1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to sign-in and obtain a JWT access token from **Azure AD**.
 1. The access token is used as a bearer token to authorize the user to call the ASP.NET Core Web API protected **Azure AD**.
 1. For sensitive operations, the Web API can be configured to demand step-up authentication, like MFA, from the signed-in user